ayushgarg31/NLP-Assignment-1/Assignment 2/Readme.md

 #### Compute the perplexity value for the test dataset for the bigram model using add-1 and Good-turing.
 Which performs better?
 The Good turing smoothing performs much better than Add-1 smoothing on the test dataset.
 This might be because add-1 smoothing results in drastic changes which decrease the probability of the bigram drastically but in the corpus still the chance of occurence of the bigram is high and hence for a lot of place add-1 ends up putting a lower probability to a bigram when it occurs frequently in the courpus.
 This decreases probability of sentence which increases perplexity value.
 This happens for almost all the high count bigrams in add-1 and hence effect is far greater.
 In contrast, Good Turing does not lead to such drastic changes as in add-1.

+## Arguments
+* n_grams()
+  * lst - list of the processed sentences which are to be used
+  * n - the model which has to be used (1 - unigram, 2 - bigram, 3 - trigram, 4 - quadgram)

+* MLE_calculation()
+  * n_grams - The dictionary of counts of the n-gram model you want to use
+  * n_1_grams - The dictionary of counts of the corresponding n-1 gram model

+* conversion()
+  * n_grams - The dictionary of MLE of the n-gram model you want to use

+* next_word()
+  * n - the n-gram model you want to use to predict the next word
+  * last_n_1_gram - list of last n-1 words of the sentence for prediction

+* string_Generator()
+  * n - the n-gram model you want to use to generate strinf
+  * string - the string which is under the process of prediction
+  * last_n_1_gram - list of last n-1 words of the sentence for prediction

+* Generator()
+  * n - the n-gram model you want to use to generate the string

+* Probability()
+  * sentence - The processed sentence whose probability is to be predicted
+  * n - the n-gram model you want to use to predict the probability of sentence

+* expand_vocab()
+  * test - the dataset which should be added
+  * count - the dictionary of counts of the n-grams which is to be expanded
+  * total - total number of n-grams observed in the old corpus
+  * n - the n-gram model you want to use

+* add1_smoothed_count()
+  * bi_gram - bigram for which to calculate smoothed value

+* Frequency_of_frequencies()
+  * n_grams - the expanded dictionary of counts of the n-grams

+* Fof_approximation()
+  * arr - a new data structure

+* GoodTuring()
+  * frequency - frequency of the bigram we want to smooth in the expanded dictionary
+  * N - array of FOF
+  * popt - array of optimal values for the function f()

+* Perplexity()
+  * sentence - The processed sentence whose perplexity is to be predicted
+  * mode - 0 for add-1 and 1 for Good turing